SchokiCoder/hawps/docs/goals.md

 - Oxygen and Aluminum collision, creating Aluminumoxide
 - Ironoxide and Aluminumoxide collision, creating Thermite

+## v0.8.0 beautiful specks of dirt

+So far we only use flat colors for all the materials.
+A pile of the same material looks pretty boring.

+Use a shader?

+## v0.9.0 Android

+- make compatible with Android
+- make touch work
+- search for performance optimizations so as to not fry batteries

 ## v.1.0.0 polish

 - make sure it runs on Linux, FreeBSD and Android
 - make sure all other limitations are respected

-## v1.1.0 beatiful specks of dirt

-So far we only use flat colors for all the materials.
-A pile of the same material looks pretty boring.

-Use a shader?